-A currently enrolled student may receive Transient Permission from the Registrar or Executive Vice President for Academic Affairs to take specified courses at another regionally accredited college or university.
+A currently enrolled student may receive Transient Permission from the Registrar or Provost to take specified courses at another regionally accredited college or university.
 These courses fall under the policy concerning transfer credit.
 (See information on Credits from Other Colleges and Universities in this catalog-pg.
 23).